 4. Pan fry the salmon w light oil, salt and pepper, flake it to pieces.

 2 teaspoons salt

 1 Tablespoon chopped marjoram

 Melt the butter in a heavy-bottomed saucepan.
-Stir in the flour and cook, stirring constantly, until the paste cooks and bubbles a bit, but don’t let it brown — about 2 minutes.
-Add the hot milk, continuing to stir as the sauce thickens.
-Bring it to a boil.
+Stir in the flour and cook, stirring constantly until it starts to smell like popocorn and turn light brown — about 2 minutes.
+Add the hot milk, continuing to stir as it thickens.
 Add salt and pepper to taste, lower the heat, and cook, stirring for 2 to 3 minutes more.
 Remove from the heat.
-To cool this sauce for later use, cover it with wax paper or pour a film of milk over it to prevent a skin from forming.

 WAIT!
 THERE’S MORE!